People sitting on the green lawn, Ribeira view, Porto cityscape in sunlight with Douro river

 Porto has all the ingredients for the perfect city break: exceptional local cuisine, great shops, stunning sunset views, and souvenirs your friends and family will be begging you to bring back for them (we’d recommend leaving room in your bags for some beautifully packaged tinned fish, or a nice bottle of Port wine).

-It’s no surprise, then, that Porto is having a bit of a moment right now.
-What might surprise you is just how much there is to see and do in this relatively small city.
-That’s where our local Porto editors come in.
+What might surprise you about this very trendy but small city is just how much there is to see and do.
+And that’s where our local Porto editors come in.
 They live here, they work here, and they spend their days scouring the city for the very best things to see, do, eat, drink and more.
 It doesn't matter if it’s the most famous attraction in the city, or totally under the radar: if it’s worth doing in Porto, it's on this list.
 Find their top picks below.

 This article was written by the editorial team at Time Out Porto.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.
 This guide includes affiliate links, which have no influence on our editorial content.
 For more information, see our affiliate guidelines